 - Processed meats (like hot dogs or deli meat).

 - Sugary drinks (like soda and energy drinks).

 3. Focus on a well-rounded diet.
 To promote health and weight loss, the Centers for Disease Control and Prevention18 suggests the following:

 - Eat plenty of fat-free or low-fat dairy products, fruits, vegetables and whole grains.

 - Include lean meats in your diet, including beans, eggs, fish, nuts and poultry.

 - Keep your diet low in added sugars, cholesterol, saturated fats, sodium and trans fats.

-Remember, a combination approach — focusing on your diet and incorporating exercise — has been found to be the most effective way to lose weight.
+Remember, a combination approach — 80 percent focusing on your diet and 20 percent incorporating exercise — has been found to be the most effective way to lose weight.
 We hope you’ll use this information to structure a healthy, achievable path to weight loss.

 Carole Anderson Lucia

 Carole is an award-winning journalist based in Southern California who specializes in health and wellness topics.
 Her work has appeared in Parents, Fit Pregnancy, Mom & Baby, Yahoo News, Viv magazine and Lifescript.
 She's won several national awards for her work including a National Science Award and two National Health Information awards.
 A frequent contributor to Jenny Craig’s Blog, Healthy Habits, she enjoys gardening, spending time at the beach and adopting far too many rescue animals in her spare time.